 In years 7 to 9, students receive two hours of lessons every timetable cycle and are taught in mixed ability groups.
 The art department deliver a range of projects which fulfil the requirements of the National Curriculum, allowing students to experience a wide range of materials and techniques within different art and design areas.
 During each project, a relevant artist or group of artists who also use these themes or materials would be studied to extend and inspire students’ own work.
 Students are encouraged to participate in group discussions about their work and the work of others, to share thoughts, express opinions and be open to new ideas.
 All class work, work in sketchbooks and homework is assessed on completion and constructive written and verbal feedback is given to aid student progress.

 Subjects available as GCSE options are: Fine Art and Three-Dimensional Design and Photography.

 |Coursework details||All work completed in class or in extra-curricular time forms part of the portfolio submitted.
 For the externally set task, students are given 9-11 weeks preparation time and then complete the task under controlled conditions over two days in school.
 This takes place at the end of year 11.
 Students then mount an exhibition of their work ready for moderation.|

 Each year the department organises a trip for year 10 students to visit either the Beyond Limits Exhibition at Chatsworth Gardens or Yorkshire Sculpture Park.
-The trip offers an exciting opportunity for students to explore large scale sculpture and to take photographs of the natural environment.
+The trip offers an exciting opportunity for students to explore large-scale sculpture and to take photographs of the natural environment.
 Photography students also undertake a trip to London to photograph city-scapes.